Zagreb: Climate

-The climate of Zagreb is classified as an oceanic climate (Köppen climate classification Cfb) with significant continental influences, very closely bordering on a humid continental climate (Dfa/Dfb) as well as a humid subtropical climate (Cfa).
-Zagreb has four separate seasons.
+The climate of Zagreb is classified as an oceanic climate (Köppen: Cfb), bordering a humid continental climate (Dfb).

+Zagreb has four distinct seasons.
 Summers are generally warm, sometimes hot.
-In late May it gets significantly warmer, temperatures start rising and it is often very warm or even hot with occasional afternoon and evening thunderstorms.
+In late May it gets significantly warmer, temperatures start rising and it often becomes very warm or even hot with occasional afternoon and evening thunderstorms.
 Heatwaves can occur but are short-lived.
 Temperatures rise above 30 C on average 14.6 days each summer.
-Rainfall is abundant in summertime, falling mainly during thunderstorms.
+During summertime, rainfall is abundant and it mainly falls during thunderstorms.
 With 840 mm of precipitation per year, Zagreb is Europe's ninth wettest capital, receiving less precipitation than Luxembourg but more than Brussels, Paris or London.
-Compared to these cities, however, Zagreb has less rainy days, but the annual rainfall is higher due to heavier showers occurring mainly in late spring and summer.
+Compared to these cities, however, Zagreb has fewer rainy days, but the annual rainfall is higher due to heavier showers occurring mainly in late spring and summer.
 Autumn in its early stage often brings pleasant and sunny weather with occasional episodes of rain later in the season.
-Late autumn is characterized by a mild increase in the number of rainy days and a gradual decline in temperature averages.
+Late autumn is characterized by a mild increase in the number of rainy days and a gradual decrease in daily temperature averages.
 Morning fog is common from mid-October to January, with northern city districts at the foothills of the Medvednica mountain as well as south-central districts along the Sava river being more prone to longer fog accumulation.

 Winters are relatively cold, bringing overcast skies and a precipitation decrease pattern.
 February is the driest month, averaging 39 mm of precipitation.
 On average there are 29 days with snowfall, with the first snow usually falling in early December.
 However, in recent years, the number of days with snowfall in wintertime has decreased considerably.
-Springs are generally mild and very pleasant with sporadic weather changes and are somewhat windier than other seasons.
+Spring is characterized by often pleasant but changeable weather.
 As the season progresses, sunny days become more frequent, bringing higher temperatures.
-Sometimes cold spells can occur, mostly in springtime's early stages.
+Sometimes cold spells can occur as well, mostly in the season's early stages.
 The average daily mean temperature in the winter is around 1 °C (from December to February) and the average temperature in the summer is 20 C.

 The highest recorded temperature at the Maksimir weather station was 40.4 °C in July 1950, and lowest was -27.3 °C in February 1956.
 A temperature of -30.5 C was recorded on the since defunct Borongaj Airfield in February 1940.

+Since records began in 1981, the highest temperature recorded at the Rim weather station in Zagreb was 38.4 C, on 8 August 2018.
+The coldest temperature was -19.4 C, on 12 January 1985.